ImSwitch/ImSwitch/README.md

 - The multithreading will be managed in a smarter way than before.
 - The code is intuitive to make it easy to understand and new users can easily implement new Widgets without having to understand all the parts of the code.

+The UML design of the code is attached below.